 BlindSquare, the most used and recognized waypoint navigation application for persons who are blind, partially-sighted or deafblind, today announces another first.
 Ilkka Pirttimaa (CEO and creator of BlindSquare) in celebration of its 10 year anniversary, on Global Accessibility Awareness Day, and in cooperation with the Canadian National Institute for the Blind (CNIB).

 Throughout this rollercoaster that we call 2020, our days have shifted from fearful to hopeful and every feeling in between; and yet the rollercoaster continues on.
 This year, perhaps more than ever before in our lifetime, the world has rallied together to support one another in restless anticipation that the pandemic – alongside its emotional, economical and physical effects – will quickly taper away.
-In an effort to continue our support in the fight against COVID-19, by popular demand, NaviLens and BlindSquare are extending the availability and free use of BlindSquare EVENT through to January 1, 2021.

 Continue reading How One School Mastered Teaching Students Who Are Blind Virtually During the Global Pandemic